matrix-org/synapse/README.rst

 - https://github.com/matrix-org/matrix-android-sdk

-We'd like to invite you to join #matrix:matrix.org (via https://matrix.org/blog/try-matrix-now), run a homeserver, take a look at the Matrix spec at https://matrix.org/docs/spec and API docs at https://matrix.org/docs/api, experiment with the APIs and the demo clients, and report any bugs via https://matrix.org/jira.
+We'd like to invite you to join #matrix:matrix.org (via https://matrix.org/docs/projects/try-matrix-now), run a homeserver, take a look at the Matrix spec at https://matrix.org/docs/spec and API docs at https://matrix.org/docs/api, experiment with the APIs and the demo clients, and report any bugs via github.

 Thanks for using Matrix!